 The School of Communications, home to the Imagining the Internet Center, is nationally accredited - one of only 17 accredited communications programs at private universities across the United States.
 Its 1,000 students major in journalism, strategic communications, broadcast and new media, cinema, communication science and sport and event management.

-Master's programs are offered in interactive media, business administration and education, and doctoral programs include physical therapy and law.
+Master's programs are offered in interactive media, business administration, management, education, physician assistant studies, and doctoral programs include physical therapy and law.
 Elon operates on a 4-1-4 academic calendar, including a four-week term in January during which most students spend the month in immersive global study programs conducted in locations around the world.

 Elon’s rich intellectual community is characterized by active student engagement with a faculty dedicated to excellent teaching and scholarly accomplishment.
 Elon students put knowledge into practice, fulfilling their roles as global citizens and informed leaders motivated by concern for the common good.
 The hundreds Elon students who have participated in the work of Imagining the Internet are an example of this.